Sheila Oates Williams

-Sheila Oates Williams (1939 – 12 August 2024, also published as Sheila Oates and Sheila Oates Macdonald) was a British and Australian mathematician specializing in abstract algebra.
-She was the namesake of the Oates–Powell theorem in group theory, and a winner of the B. H. Neumann Award.
+Sheila Oates Williams (1939 – 12 August 2024), also published as Sheila Oates and Sheila Oates Macdonald was a British and Australian mathematician specialising in abstract algebra.
+She was the namesake of the Oates–Powell theorem in group theory, and a winner of a B. H. Neumann Award.

-Education and career
+Early life and education

-Sheila Oates was originally from Cornwall, where her father was a primary school headmaster in Tintagel.
+Sheila Oates Sheila Oates Williams was born in 1939.
+She grew up in Cornwall, England, where her father was a primary school headmaster in Tintagel.

 She was educated at Sir James Smith's Grammar School, and inspired to become a mathematician by a teacher there, Alfred Hooper.
 She read mathematics at St Hugh's College, Oxford, with Ida Busbridge as her tutor, and continued at Oxford as a doctoral student of Graham Higman.
 She completed her doctorate (D.Phil.) in 1963.